MFT Program Details

 Program Goals and Student Learning Outcomes:

 Student Learning Outcome 2.
-Graduates will be employed in the MFT profession
+Students will demonstrate competence in the application of legal and ethical guidelines in the MFT profession

 Student Learning Outcome 3.
-Students will demonstrate knowledge in intercultural dimensions of counseling with diverse and underserved communities
+Students will demonstrate knowledge and understanding in intercultural dimensions of counseling with diverse and underserved communities

 Student Learning Outcome 4.
-Students will demonstrate competence in delivering MFT services to diverse and underserved communities
+Students will demonstrate cultural competence when delivering MFT services to diverse and underserved communities

 Program Goal 3.
-Students demonstrate understanding, knowledge, and application of MFT research and scholarship into practice
+Students demonstrate knowledge and competency in MFT research and scholarship

 Student Learning Outcome 5.
-Students will demonstrate understanding and knowledge of research and scholarship related to the MFT practice
+Students will demonstrate knowledge and understanding of research and scholarship related to the MFT practice

 Student Learning Outcome 6.
-Students will demonstrate the application of research and scholarship related
+Students will demonstrate competence in the application of research and scholarship